JPinillos/JPinillos/README.md

 <h1 align="center">Hola, I'm Juliana</h1>
 <h3 align="left">I'm interested in research in Economics.
 I have assited in different projects in enviromental and development economics.
+I have experience in cleaning and analyzing large datasets.
+I have also coordinated and supervised data collections in Latin America. <br>

 I finished my master at the Paris School of Economics and Université Paris 1 Patheón Sorbonne.</h3>